Yvonne Tew

 Georgetown University Law Center

 Professor Tew holds a Ph.D. from the University of Cambridge, where she was a Gates Cambridge Scholar.
-Her doctoral dissertation was awarded the Distinction in Research Prize in the Arts and Humanities in 2012 by St. Catharine’s College, University of Cambridge.
-While at the University of Cambridge, she served as the Editor-in-Chief of the Cambridge Student Law Review.
-She received her first law degree from the University of Cambridge graduating with Double First Class Honors.
-She graduated with a Master of Laws (LL.M.) from Harvard Law School after winning the Cambridge-Harvard Law Link scholarship awarded to the top two final-year law graduates from the University of Cambridge entering Harvard Law School.
+Her doctoral dissertation was awarded the Distinction in Research Prize in the Arts and Humanities by St. Catharine’s College, University of Cambridge.
+While at the University of Cambridge, she served as Editor-in-Chief of the Cambridge Student Law Review.
+She earned her first law degree from the University of Cambridge graduating with Double First Class Honors.
+She later completed her Master of Laws (LL.M.) at Harvard Law School on the Cambridge-Harvard Law Link scholarship, awarded to the top two final-year Cambridge law graduates entering Harvard Law School.
 She is a member of the New York state bar.
-Before joining the faculty at Georgetown Law, she held research fellowships at Columbia Law School and New York University School of Law.
+Before joining the Georgetown Law faculty, she held research fellowships at Columbia Law School and New York University School of Law.

 Constitutional Statecraft in Asian Courts